CodingItWrong/howtojsonapi.com/node.md

 import { Model } from 'lux-framework';

 class Restaurant extends Model {
+  static hasMany = {
+    dishes: {
+      inverse: 'restaurant'
     }
+  };
+}

 export default Restaurant;
 ```

-That’s…pretty empty.
-We have a `Restaurant` class that inherits from `Model`, but nothing else.
-This represents a Restaurant record, but how does it know what columns are available?
-Lux will automatically inspect the table to see what columns are defined on it and make those columns available; no configuration is needed.
+We have a `Restaurant` class that inherits from `Model`.
+The `hasMany` relationship to `dishes` is configured on it, but there's nothing else in the class.
+How does Lux know what columns are available?
+It will automatically inspect the table to see what columns are defined on it and make those columns available; no configuration is needed.

 Next, take a look at `app/serializers/restaurant.js`: